640 South State StreetDover, Delaware 19901

 Treatment involves healing the inflamed area with rest, compression, elevation, and anti-inflammatory medicine.
 Ice may be used in the acute phase of injury.
 Stretching and strengthening exercises can gradually be added to help avoid further injury.
 Steroid injections may be used for some types of tendonitis if chronic pain persists.
 If a tendon is completely torn, surgery may be required.

 Bursitis is the inflammation of the bursa, a fluid-filled sac that provides a cushion between bones and muscles or tendons.
 Like tendonitis, bursitis is often caused by overuse injury, but can also be caused by direct trauma to a joint.
 Bursitis commonly affects the shoulder, elbow, knee, hip, ankle, and foot.

-Treatment involves rest, compression, elevation, and anti-inflammatory medication.
+Treatment involves rest, compression, elevation, and anti-inflammatory medicine.
 Ice may be used in the acute phase of injury to reduce swelling.
-Injections may be necessary if pain and swelling persist.
+Injections may be needed if pain and swelling persist.
 If the bursitis is caused by an infection, your doctor may prescribe antibiotics.

 A strain is an injury to a muscle or tendon, and is often caused by overuse, force, or stretching.
-The treatment for a strain is Rest, Ice, Compression, and Elevation (R.I.C.E).
-If a tear in the muscle occurs, surgical repair may be necessary.
+The treatment for a strain is rest, ice, compression, and elevation (R.I.C.E).
+If a tear in the muscle occurs, surgical repair may be needed.

 Bayhealth is Southern Delaware’s healthcare leader with hospitals in Dover and in Milford.
 Bayhealth provides a wide range of medical services, including cardiovascular, cancer, orthopaedics and rehabilitation, pediatrics, respiratory care, sleep care, surgical weight loss and women’s services.